evanx/redex/README.md

 Node and Redis-based message router and stream processing framework to route messages between Redix processors, and Redis queues e.g. for reactive microservices.

-Redix is essentially a configurable logic layer for messaging between collaborating microservices.
+Redix is essentially a configurable logic layer for managing messaging between collaborating microservices.

 ## Overview